 Connecting a device to the Internet brings a lot of possibilities, but also a lot of challenges.
 For features such as video calling, file transfer and similar, being able to connect through both professional and home router firewalls in a transparent manner is critical.
-Collabora is the leading source of expertise in libnice, a NAT traversal library implementing the RFC for Interactive Connectivity Establishment (ICE).
+Collabora is the leading source of expertise in libnice, a NAT traversal library implementing RFC 5245 for Interactive Connectivity Establishment (ICE).
 ICE is a key part of any WebRTC connection as it allows peers to connect.

 Our engineering team can help you integrate and test libnice for your device or application.
 The biggest challenge with technologies such as NAT traversal is dealing with the huge amount of applications out there.
 Different applications have different needs, and although libnice is flexible, the right expertise is often needed to get the most out of it.
 Collabora have been deploying libnice into real world applications for a long while and can help you ensure that your applications work smoothly in real world scenarios.